30 Best GMT Watches to Buy Right Now

 Mauron Musy GMT Sport MU04-203

 Mauron Musy has long been a unique brand in that it melds a lot of different aesthetics into one well executed timepiece.
 Originally, the brand had released a Sport model in the Armure.
 Now, for the brands third model, they have created a really cool GMT Sport.
 The watch measures in fairly large at 44mm, but is off-set by the case being Titanium.
 The GMT Sport also comes with a unique DLC coating that gives the watch a more gun-metal hue rather than the lighter Titanium normally would be.
 The second 24-hour timezone is captured around the matte black bezel.
 The watch itself looks very tactical in nature.
-You can pick up the Mauron Musy GMT Sport for around $14,000 USD.
+You can pick up the Mauron Musy GMT Sport for around CHF 16,600 (around $18,700 USD).

 Baltic Aquascaphe GMT

-Grand Seiko Sport GMT SBGM245
+Grand Seiko Sport Hi-Beat 36000 GMT SBGJ237

 Q Timex GMT

 The stainless steel case measures in at a modest 39mm, but wears a bit smaller.
 This keeps in line with the original Timex Q series watches.
 The stainless steel bracelet tapers nicely and wears comfortably, and obviously, the watch is incredibly legible.
 The only thing that sets this apart from some of the other watches on our list, is that it’s quartz, so the battery will have to be changed.
-But honestly, it hardly seems fair to hold that against the watch considering this watch is a complete steal at only $219 USD.
+But honestly, it hardly seems fair to hold that against the watch considering this watch is a complete steal at only $229 USD.

 Jacob & Co.
-EpiC SF24
+Epic SF24

 If there is any word that you wouldn’t be able to use for the Jacob & Co.
 Epic SF24, it would be “Modest”.
 The Epic SF24 offers one of the more unique ways to determine a second time-zone on the market.
 Instead of a hand and a ring, Jacob & Co. has opted to utilize an entire module fastened to the top of the dial with a split-flap style display that allows the wearer to press a button on the side of the module, and watch the flap change to a different city and the time associated with that city.

 The 163-component movement is incredibly complicated, but also incredibly fun for the wearer.
 This kind of “On Demand” timezone change gives a level of engagement to the wearer instead of just passively pointing at a number on a dial or bezel.
 The watch comes in rose gold and measures in at 45mm, but an extra 16mm is added from the split-flap complication - so this is a big watch.
 But, I don’t imagine anyone who picks this up will care how big it is on the wrist.
-Price for the Epic SF24 is around $112,000 USD.
+Price for the Epic SF24 is $160,000 USD.

-Patek Philippe Aquanaut Travel Time 5164a
+Patek Philippe Aquanaut Travel Time 5164R

 We couldn’t do a list of GMT’s and not include one of the all-time most notorious GMT’s on the market - The Patek Philippe Aquanaut Travel Time (Ref.
-5164A).
+5164R).
 The Aquanaut has been one of the absolute most sought-after sports watches in history, so it only feels natural to add a useful GMT complication and make it a traveler’s delight.
 The Aquanaut Travel Time utilizes a skeletonized seconds hand to track the time between time zones.
 A unique feature of the 5164A is that you can adjust the time hourly via two pushers on the left side of the case - making it easy to land, change time zones, and move along with your day.

-Parmigiani Fleurier TONDA PF GMT RATTRAPANTE
+Parmigiani Fleurier Tonda PF GMT Rattrapante

 The Parmigiani Fleurier Tonda PF GMT Rattrapante is one of the cleanest executions of a GMT that we’ve ever seen.
 The sport watch features a bolder blue color and is textured with a Grain d’Orge guilloché, which can make it difficult to contrast against, especially with skeleton hands.
 Parmigiani Fleurier has worked around this by including a high polish white gold handset for the Hour and Minute hands and a rich Rose Gold for the GMT hand.
 This way they pop hard against the dial and don’t get lost in the color or texture.

 Similar to the Aquanaut above, the GMT hand can be moved incrementally by an ergonomic pusher at 8 o’ clock.
-The watch measures in at a modest 40mm x 10.7mm in Stainless Steel and comes with a price tag of $26,000 USD.
+The watch measures in at a modest 40mm x 10.7mm in Stainless Steel and comes with a price tag of $30,700 USD.

 Seiko 5 GMT SSK001